Danilo1301/GTASA_libGiroflexVSL/README.md

 * GTASA 2.00 AML 1.2.1 FLA 7.2
 * SAMP Mobile Alyn v2
   * NOTE: you must use SAUtils 1.3.1
+* SAMP Mobile Alyn v11.0
+  * NOTE: you must go to options, and change 'SAMP-Version' to 'Old'
+  * you must use SAUtils 1.3.1
 * SAMP Mobile Alyn v11.6
+  * NOTE: you must go to options, and change 'SAMP-Version' to 'Old'
-  * NOTE: you must use SAUtils 1.3.1
+  * you must use SAUtils 1.3.1
 * SAMP Mobile Alyn v13.1
   * NOTE: it's not compatible with SAUtils (only version 1.1)